Ruinan-Ding/OpenAI-Whisper-Transcriber/README.md

 Once in a few while, the punctuation gets ruined.
 Sometimes this happens for the whole transcript, sometimes it happens at the middle of it.

-Sometimes, the spelling is wrong, you can prompt ChatGPT to fix it or manually fix it using Cltr+R.
+Sometimes, the script picks up the wrong words or the spelling is wrong, you can prompt ChatGPT to fix it or manually fix it using Cltr+R.

 Also, once a while, the script may throw an exception regarding some regex expression in `cipher.py` or some sorts randomly one day.
 This is believed to be caused by some sort of change on the YouTube server side.
-You can try some suggestion regarding modifying the regex expression suggested on StackOverflow which may or may not work, but usually, this script starts working again the next day or in a few hours.
+You can try some suggestion regarding modifying the regex expression suggested on Stack Overflow which may or may not work, but usually, this script starts working again the next day or in a few hours.
 Meanwhile, you can prompt ChatGPT to transcribe off of the YouTube auto-generated transcript

 ## Tips